kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/image-encoding.md

 }
 ```

 There is currently no dedicated image encoder registry.
-Use the pipeline configuration to register a custom decoders using ``ImagePipeline/Configuration-swift.struct/makeImageDecoder``.
+Use the pipeline configuration to register custom decoders using ``ImagePipeline/Configuration-swift.struct/makeImageDecoder``.

 ## Built-In Image Encoders